TheWeatherCompany/lambda_ebs_snapshot/README.md

-# Terraform config for automatic EBS snapshots
+# Terraform module for automatic EBS snapshots

 This repo contains a terraform configuration that creates two lambda functions that will take automatic EBS snapshots at regular intervals.
 It is based on